Governance

 About Kathy

-Prior to this role, Kathy held senior academic, leadership and faculty executive positions in two other universities, including leadership of a large School of Nursing and Health Sciences providing a diverse range of programmes including post-graduate medical education.
+Prior to joining Kingston University, Kathy held senior academic, leadership and faculty executive positions in two other universities, including leadership of a large School of Nursing and Health Sciences providing a diverse range of programmes including post-graduate medical education.
 Before her academic career, Kathy worked in senior clinical roles within critical and intensive care services in NHS and independent sector services.

 Responsibilities and portfolio areas